 The main risk arising from the Company's financial instruments is interest rate risk.
-The Company has debt securities in issue which pay interest at variable rates based on compounded daily Sterling Over Night Index Average (SONIA).
+The Company has Notes in issue which pay interest at variable rates based on compounded daily Sterling Over Night Index Average (SONIA).
 The Company's Board reviews and agrees policies for managing this risk.
-The Company's policy is to eliminate all exposures arising from movements in interest rates, and the loans made to Fosse Funding Limited with the proceeds of the debt security issuances are also at interest rates based on daily compounded SONIA, so hedging the interest rate risk on the securities as per the requirements of the Transaction documents.
+The Company's policy is to eliminate all exposures arising from movements in interest rates, and the loans made to Fosse Funding (No.1) Limited using the proceeds of the Note issuances, are also at interest rates based on daily compounded SONIA, so hedging the interest rate risk on the securities as per the requirements of the Transaction documents.

-Further disclosures regarding financial risk management objectives and policies and the Company's exposure to principal risks can be found in Note 3.
+Further disclosures regarding financial risk management objectives and policies and the Company's exposure to principal risks can be found in Note 3